resourcepool/the-heist-trainer/resources/docs/docs/index.md

 ### Clone this repository
 `git clone https://github.com/resourcepool/the-heist`

+### Add Arduino libraries

+Copy the content of the **libraries** directory to your Documents/Arduino/libraries folder

+Restart Arduino IDE.

 ## Game start

 Whenever the game master gives his go, you can go ahead and browse to the right game section.
 Start with **chapter one**.